BitBotFactory/MikaLendingBot/docs/configuration.rst

     - Default value: 8000 Uncomment to change
     - Format: ``PORT``
     - Do not set the port to a `reserved port <http://www.ingate.com/files/422/fwmanual-en/xa10285.html>`_ or you will receive an error when running the bot or attempting to connect (depending on HOW reserved a port is.)
+    - When you like to run more than one bot on same host (e.g. the first to lend on Poloniex and another one to lend on Bitfinex) different port numbers have to defined. (e.g 8000 in Poloniex's config and 8001 in Bitfinex's config file)

 - ``customWebServerTemplate`` is the location the bot will use for WebServer HTML GUI template.